davidfstr/dafoster.net/_posts/2018-11-24-why-isnt-the-external-link-symbol-in-unicode.md

 <!-- Also of interest: The rationale for rejecting the external link symbol discouraged another person from even submitting the feed symbol for consideration: https://jameshfisher.com/2017/09/29/unicode-is-only-for-plaintext.html -->

 **2021 Update:** These days I use the ⎋ symbol to approximate the external link symbol in my own informal writing.
+I've also used 🔗 in the past.

 [proposal]: https://www.unicode.org/L2/L2006/06268-ext-link.pdf
 [public review]: https://www.unicode.org/L2/L2006/06324.htm#109-C26